security-summer-school/essentials/binary-analysis/index.md

 ## Challenge: Packaging is Important

-Someone delivered you a misterious package.
+Someone delivered you a mysterious package.

 ## Challenge: Ghidra Killer

+Some people just hate the people that use decompilers.
+One of those people left you a binary, to investigate.

+## Challenge: Spaghetti

+Someone felt like cooking today.
+Can you find the flag?

 # Further Reading